aschmiedeke/gbtdocs/docs/tutorials/hi_psw_tutorial.rst

 3.1.10 Compare with online database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check your results against the online database available here: http://greenbankobservatory.org/~koneil/HIsurvey/index.shtml.
+Check your results against the online database available `here <http://greenbankobservatory.org/~koneil/HIsurvey/index.shtml>`__.

 3.2 More Complicated Example
 ----------------------------

-This example is from the HI survey dataset (http://greenbankobservatory.org/~koneil/HIsurvey/index.shtml).
+This example is from the `HI survey dataset <http://greenbankobservatory.org/~koneil/HIsurvey/index.shtml>`__.

 It also matches the observation technique in Observing, example 1.
 Note, though, that not all the data in this dataset was taken using the standard ONOFF command with the cals (noise diodes) firing.
 Instead many of the